 Recently, one of my clients had about 300 posts and was getting frustrated with navigating and finding posts on the dashboard.
 I set the number of posts to “999” to show “999” posts on the dashboard.

-Use the Screen Options to make your WordPress dashboard more productive
+Use the Screen Options to show all Posts/Pages on WordPress Dashboard

 The WordPress Editor page contains meta boxes.
 There is the main edit box, and then there are other metaboxes like Publish, Format, Categories, Tags, Featured Image, which can take up real estate on your screen.